Flarenics/GenshinSearchEngine/README.md

-TODO:\n

-Ideas:\n
+TODO:

+Ideas:

-Card hovering expands to show full splash art\n Simplify effects and percentage boosts from constellation and talents
+Card hovering expands to show full splash art

+Simplify effects and percentage boosts from constellation and talents